 - Salt & pepper to taste

 - Place leafy greens, oil, cheese, nuts, and garlic in a blender and puree until fairly smooth.
-Season to taste with salt and pepper.
+Season to taste with salt, pepper, and optional lemon juice.